-A design principle of functional biomolecules for highly effective energy utilization A transition to renewable energy technologies requires new chemistry to learn from nature.
+A design principle of functional biomolecules for highly effective energy utilization

+A transition to renewable energy technologies requires new chemistry to learn from nature.
 It is our challenge to understand the efficient bioenergetic processes of nature and to construct human-engineered energy utilization systems.
 The research interests in our group focus on the design and assembly of biomacromolecules for energy conversion, catalysis and signal transduction in water, the solvent of life.

 We take synthetic, organic chemical, biochemical and biophysical approaches to understand the biological molecular recognition and chemical reactions.
-Miniature proteins and protein/nucleic acids assemblies are explored to construct artificial biomimetic devices mimicking the function of biological systems, transformation of cellular signals by fluorescent biosensors, directed self-assembly of peptides and proteins, artificial receptors and enzymes based on the complex of RNA and protein, and photosynthesis of chemicals currently made industrially.
+Miniature proteins and protein/nucleic acids assemblies are explored to construct artificial biomimetic devices mimicking the function of biological systems and imaging cellular signals by fluorescent biosensors.
+New biomolecular assemblies are designed to realize artificial receptors and enzymes based on the complex of RNA and protein, and artificial metabolic systems for useful chemicals.

-Stepwise molding of functional ribonucleopeptide (RNP) complexes Exploring functional biomacromolecules by using RNP complexes.
+Stepwise molding of functional ribonucleopeptide (RNP) complexes

+Exploring functional biomacromolecules by using RNP

 Design strategies to tailor receptors, sensors and enzymes are explored by utilizing structurally well-defined protein-RNA complexes.
 Stepwise strategies of the structure-based design, in vitro selection and the chemical modification afford highly specific receptors for biologically important ligands, such as ATP and the phosphorylated tyrosine residue within a defined amino acid sequence.

-Nanoassembly of enzymes and receptors to realize artificial photosynthesis & metabolic systems Cellular chemical transformation processes take place in several reaction steps, with multiple enzymes cooperating in specific fashion to catalyze sequential steps of chemical transformations.
+Nanoassembly of enzymes and receptors to realize artificial metabolic systems

+Cellular chemical transformation processes take place in several reaction steps, with multiple enzymes cooperating in specific fashion to catalyze sequential steps of chemical transformations.
 One is the most popular natural system is photosynthesis system.
 Such natural systems are effectively reconstructed in vitro when the individual enzymes are placed in their correct relative orientations.

 DNA nano-structure such as DNA-origami can be used as "molecular switchboards" to arrange enzymes and other proteins with nanometer- scale precision.
 A new method was developed based on proteins, to locate specific proteins by means of special "adapters" known as DNA binding proteins.
 Several different adapters carrying different proteins can bind independently to defined locations on this type of nanostructure.
-By using the system, nanoassembly of enzymes and receptors will be constructed as the multi-enzymatic reaction system to realize artificial photosynthesis & metabolic systems.
+By using the system, nanoassembly of enzymes and receptors will be constructed as the multi-enzymatic reaction system to realize artificial metabolic systems.

-Real-time fluorescent monitoring of IP4 production in the single cells Exploring functional biomacromolecules by using RNP complexes.
+Real-time fluorescent monitoring of IP4 production in the single cells

+Exploring functional biomacromolecules by using RNP complexes.

 Structure-based design provide alternative strategy to construct protein-based biosensors that assess intracellular dynamics of second messengers and metabolites.

-Structural Energy Bioscience Research Section We aim at the establishment of biorefinery through the development of biomass and biomolecules based on structural biology.
+Structural Energy Bioscience Research Section